openvinotoolkit/openvino/docs/notebooks/237-segment-anything-with-output.rst

 pipeline, we will use 8-bit quantization in post-training mode (without the fine-tuning pipeline) to optimize encoder of SAM.

-   **Note**: NNCF Post-training Quantization is available as a preview feature in OpenVINO 2022.3 release.
-Fully functional support will be provided in the next releases.

 The optimization process contains the following steps:

 1. Create a Dataset for quantization.